ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - b - React - Token-Based Authentication I (Backend).md

         - get info from req.body
         - validation
         - User.findOne({email: req.body.email})
-        - if user doesnt exist: send error
+        - if user doesn't exist: send error
         - if user exists...
             - bcrypt.compareSync(req.body.password, hash);
                 - if credentials are correct: sign jwt + send it in the response